 Observed changes: Climate change has resulted in reduced growth rates and smaller body sizes in many marine fishes (Sheridan and Bickford 2011), which translates to reduced yield per recruit (Baudron et al. 2014) and by extension, reduced catch potential.
 Climate change has also altered the timing and location of the phytoplankton and zooplankton blooms that support marine food webs (Cushing 1990; Edwards and Richardson 2004; Poloczanska et al. 2013).
-Spatial-temporal mismatches in prey availability have increased mortality rates of some species (Beaugrand et al. 2003; Clausen et al. 2017) while matches have reduced mortality rates of others (MacKenzie and Köster 2004).
+Such spatial-temporal mismatches in prey availability have increased mortality rates of some species (Beaugrand et al. 2003; Clausen et al. 2017) while matches have reduced mortality rates of others (MacKenzie and Köster 2004).
 Finally, recruitment of juveniles is often more strongly driven by environmental factors than by spawner biomass (Szuwalski et al. 2014; 2019).
 The net effect of historical environmental change on recruitment is under debate: Britten et al. (2016) document a net decline while Szuwalski (2016) documents a net increase.

 Forecasted changes: Fish growth rates and body sizes are expected to decline further under continued warming and deoxygenation, with consequences for catch potential (Cheung 2012 but see Lefevre et al. 2017 and Pauly and Cheung 2017 correspondences).
 On average, maximum body weights are expected to shrink by 14-25% globally from 2000-2050 under a high emission scenario (Cheung 2012).
-Furthermore, changes in physical oceanography are expected to transport nutrients from surface waters into the deep ocean, driving a 24% reduction in the primary productivity that supports marine food webs by 2300 (Moore et al. 2018).Implications for adaptation: Fisheries stock assessments will increasingly have to account for environmentally-driven, time-varying natural mortality, growth rates, and recruitment.
-This will involve one of many potential strategies (Pinsky and Mantua 2014) including: (1) using assessments with time-varying parameters; (2) restricting assessments to the current environmental regime; and/or (3) using climate-adaptive reference points (Queiros et al. 2018).
+Furthermore, changes in physical oceanography are expected to transport nutrients from surface waters into the deep ocean, driving a 24% reduction in the primary productivity that supports marine food webs by 2300 (Moore et al. 2018).

+The resulting socioeconomic impacts can be quite acute at regional and localized levels.
+As certain species fare better while others fare worse, socioeconomic distributional consequences will occur.
+These patterns may unfold in ways that look familiar.
+The unfolding change in status of fisheries in the Baltic Sea is one example, while changes to the dominant system state that occurred in the Bering Sea due to the Pacific Decadal Oscillation is another example.
+While climate change may not have been a cause of the dramatic change in both systems, in both cases managers were faced with difficult decisions, science had to incorporate dramatic changes in fish population and life history characteristics, and portions of the fishing industry had to cope with dramatic changes to fishing opportunities and make necessary adaptations.

+Implications for adaptation: Fisheries scientists will need to help managers identify realistic goals and to measure progress toward their attainment.
+In high capacity fishery systems this will include stock assessments that account for environmental change, and the development of scenario tools and management strategy evaluation that is forward looking and helps managers anticipate change.
+Pinsky and Mantua (2014) outline several strategies for making these changes.
+Secondarily, managers will need to have realistic expectations regarding the possibilities for a fishery as productivity changes, and they will need to develop policies that are appropriate to these conditions.
+Such policies include tools that help foster the business adaptation on the part of the fishing sector.
+Lastly, fishery stakeholders can benefit from clear expectations about future conditions and can benefit from forecasting tools.
+This will help with business planning and their adaptation to changing conditions.
+In less developed management systems, data poor methods and processes can be used ensure primary management is in place and to help paint a picture of future conditions for stakeholders and managers.
+As described in Cochrane et al (2011), when combined with highly participatory processes and management institutions that are devolved to local communities, this can result in acceptance of uptake and the capacity for adaptation over time.